LAST UPDATE – 10/13/2022 – Lake Tekapo Guide

 How to Get There

 Lake Tekapo is located on the South Island of New Zealand, in roughly the center of the island.
 If you are visiting Lake Tekapo from outside of New Zealand, your best bet of getting there is to fly into the international airport in either Christchurch or Queenstown.
 Christchurch is 228km from Lake Tekapo, which will take you roughly 3 hours to drive.
 Similarly, the airport in Queenstown is 256km from Lake Tekapo and will also take you roughly 3 hours to drive.
-To give you an idea of where Lake Tekapo is in relation to Christchurch, Queenstown, and the rest of the South Island, I have included a map for you to review below.
+To give you an idea of where Lake Tekapo is in relation to Christchurch, Queenstown, and the rest of the South Island, I have included a map for you to review in my Lake Tekapo guide below.

 The town of Lake Tekapo sits at the southern end of Lake Tekapo, as shown on the map I have included below.
 If you are visiting from Mount Cook National Park, the Fox or Franz Josef Glaciers, Wanaka, or Queenstown, you will take Highway 8 East to Lake Tekapo.
 Should you be visiting Lake Tekapo from either Christchurch or Arthur’s Pass National Park, you will take Highway 8 West to Lake Tekapo.